RoseLeighton/HackableDEF/md/tmp.md

 Facebook and Twitter.
 Its campaigns are mainly about spreading the word and do not explicitly aim to connect the people interested with each other.
-The content on the website is updated regularly and concerns mostly the promotion of the organisation’s activities, events, accomplishments and partners.
+The content on the website is updated regularly and concerns mostly the promotion of the organization’s activities, events, accomplishments and partners.
 There is no external content or references to other projects or resources about water management.
 The website mentions a community of 3500 people (25.000 in the Dutch version).